JoineryHQ/com.joineryhq.dupmon/README.md

 ## Configuration

-To enable or disable the monitoring of any or all Dedupe Rules, navigate to the Setting page at:
+To enable or disable the monitoring of any or all Dedupe Rules, navigate to the Settings page at:
-Contacts > Find and Merge Duplicate Contacts > Dedupe Monitor > Batches
+Contacts > Find and Merge Duplicate Contacts > Dedupe Monitor > Settings
 (example.com/civicrm/admin/dupmon/settings?reset=1)

 The Settings page also includes a few Advanced Settings that you may want to